tier2tickets/Knowledge-Base/content/general/installation.md

 ![](images/shortcut-change-final.png)

-#### For Multiple Devices
+#### For Multiple Devices (Powershell)

-The syntax for the function is simple: You just list the things you want to change about a shortcut after passing in the shortcut path, i.e. :
+The syntax for this PowerShell function is simple: You just list the things you want to change about a shortcut after passing in the shortcut path, i.e. :

 `Set-Shortcut linkPath hotkey location arguments targetPath`